 The proposal should be approved by the supervisor and second reader, as signified by their signatures on the Proposal Hearing Form.
-The student will submit the form to the Chair of the Ph.D.
-Committee at the hearing.
+The Ph.D.
+Office Coordinator will prepare the form and bring it to the proposal hearing for completion.
 The student will then explain and defend his or her proposal before the Committee.
 The proposal hearing is an open forum that other faculty and doctoral students-but in no cases family members-may attend.
 The hearing is chaired by the Ph.D.
 Committee Chair.
 Only Ph.D.
 Committee members and second readers may ask questions.
 Other students will not be present for the verdict.